survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 },
 ```

 It would be possible to write the same configuration without `enforce` if you chained the declaration with other loaders related to the `test` carefully.
-Using `enforce` removes the necessity for that allows you to split loader execution into separate stages that are easier to compose.
+Using `enforce` removes the necessity for that and allows you to split loader execution into separate stages that are easier to compose.

 ## Passing Parameters to a Loader